OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

     ![Creating the project in Visual Studio](Images/VSProject.png)

-1. Build the solution (**Build/Build Solution**) to restore the NuGet packages required by the project.
+1. Build the solution (**Build / Build Solution**) to restore the NuGet packages required by the project.
 This should remove all of the solution's initial red squigglies.

 1. At this point you can test the authentication flow for your application.
 In Visual Studio, press **F5**.
 The browser will automatically open to the start page for the web application.